Zhang Cheng (Han dynasty): Life

 In the 190s, the warlord Yuan Shu controlled the lands around the Huai River in Yang Province.
 He had heard of Zhang Cheng's elder brother, Zhang Fan, and wanted to recruit him as an adviser.
 However, Zhang Fan claimed that he was ill and sent Zhang Cheng to meet Yuan Shu instead.
 Yuan Shu asked Zhang Cheng, "In the past, when the kings of the Zhou dynasty were weak, warlords such as Duke Huan of Qi and Duke Wen of Jin rose up and became the dominant powers; when the Qin dynasty was collapsing, the Han dynasty rose up and replaced it.
 Now, as I rule over many territories and its people, I hope to enjoy the same glory as Duke Huan of Qi and Duke Wen of Jin did, and follow in the footsteps of Emperor Gaozu of Han.
 What do you think?"
 Zhang Cheng replied, "It depends on virtue rather than power.
 If a man can embody everyone's hopes for a benevolent and virtuous ruler, even if he has nothing to his name, it won't be hard for him to achieve what you described.
 However, if a man doesn't know his place and decides to do something against the people's will, everyone will abandon him instead of helping him."
 Yuan Shu was displeased by what Zhang Cheng said.

 When the warlord Cao Cao, who controlled the Han central government and the figurehead Emperor Xian from 196 onwards, wanted to launch a military campaign in Ji Province, Yuan Shu summoned Zhang Cheng and asked him, "Lord Cao, with his few thousand weary and tired soldiers, wants to fight an army of 100,000.
 He doesn't know where he stands!
 What do you think?"
 Zhang Cheng replied, "The Han Empire may have declined in virtue, but its legitimacy still stands.
 Now, as Lord Cao has the Emperor on his side, he will still be able to prevail against an enemy with a 100,000 strong army."
 Yuan Shu was extremely unhappy but did not say anything.
 Zhang Cheng then left.

 Around 207, after Cao Cao had defeated his rivals in northern China and unified the region under his control, he sent a messenger to invite Zhang Cheng's elder brother, Zhang Fan, to serve in the government.
 However, Zhang Fan claimed that he was ill and remained behind in Pengcheng (彭城; around present-day Xuzhou, Jiangsu).
 He sent Zhang Cheng to meet Cao Cao instead.
-Cao Cao appointed Zhang Cheng as a Counsellor Remonstrant and became a senoir member on his staff. (諫議大夫).
+Cao Cao appointed Zhang Cheng as a Counsellor Remonstrant and became a senior member on his staff. (諫議大夫).